acoustic-content-samples/wchtools-cli/README.md

     wchtools push -A --write-manifest <manifest>

-To pull all artifacts from your WCH tenant to a local working directory and generate a manifest of everything that was pulled, use:
+To pull all artifacts from your Acoustic Content tenant to a local working directory and generate a manifest of everything that was pulled, use:

     wchtools pull -A -I --write-manifest <manifest>

-Since manifests are stored in a folder called "/dxconfig/manifests" under the {working-directory}/assets folder, they will be pushed with the web application assets and can be shared with other developers using the same tenant, by pushing them to your WCH tenant with those web application assets.
+Since manifests are stored in a folder called "/dxconfig/manifests" under the {working-directory}/assets folder, they will be pushed with the web application assets and can be shared with other developers using the same tenant, by pushing them to your Acoustic Content tenant with those web application assets.
 They may also be shared by checking the manifest(s) in to the source code control repository that you and the other developers are using to track your web application artifacts.

 #### Using both --manifest and --write-manifest